WU17 EURO 2024 top scorer: Alba Cerrato | Women's Under-17

 Article body

-Spain forward Alba Cerrato is two goals clear at the top of the UEFA European Women's Under-17 Championship top scorer charts after scoring six times to help her side reach the 2024 final in Malmö.
+Spain forward Alba Cerrato has been crowned top scorer at the 2024 UEFA European Women's Under-17 Championship with seven goals.

-Cerrato struck twice in each of La Roja's matches against Portugal, Belgium and France, putting the Sevilla forward directly ahead of 14-year-old France sensation Rachael Adedini, who scored the holders' late winner against Sweden and a 16-minute hat-trick in their 8-0 win over Norway having emerged from the bench on both occasions.
+Cerrato struck twice in each of La Roja's matches against Portugal, Belgium and France, plus one more in the final victory over England.
+It left the Sevilla striker two clear of team-mate Celia Segura, scorer of two in the final.

-Adedini will also have a closing chance to add to her tally in Les Bleues' World Cup play-off against Poland, while three of Cerrato's Spain team-mates, Lua Calo, Celia Segura and Ainoa Gómez, are joined on three goals by fellow finalist Isabella Fisher, who hit a ten-minute hat-trick in England's 5-1 win over hosts Sweden.
+France sensation Rachael Adedini, 14, was third after scoring a 16-minute hat-trick against Norway and the late winner versus Sweden, both times coming off the bench.

-Cerrato is also set to finish as top scorer for the season having struck ten times in qualifying.
+Cerrato also finished top scorer for the season having struck ten times in qualifying.

 2024 WU17 EURO final tournament top scorers